Unconsciousness signs and symptoms can include closed eyes, confusion, and drowsiness or unresponsiveness.

 A person who is unconscious may be:

-• Drowsy and/or disoriented; he/she may come in and out of consciousness.
+• Drowsy and/or disoriented; the person may come in and out of consciousness.

 • Confused and incoherent.

-• In a coma; he/she may be completely motionless.
+• In a coma; the person may be completely motionless.

 Treatments

-If the person is not breathing, the physician will restore breathing by clearing the airway and resuscitating him/her.
+If the person is not breathing, the medical professional will restore breathing by clearing the airway and resuscitating them.

-As loss of consciousness can be caused by many underlying conditions, the physician will conduct tests to determine the scope and treat the illness or injury accordingly.
+Loss of consciousness can be caused by many underlying conditions.
+The medical professional will conduct tests to determine the scope and treat the illness or injury accordingly.

 Visit Urgency